and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-psuedo-scheme-xss.md

 )">this</a>
 ```

-To a uneducated user, this is simply a link to a legitimate review on another website.
-The user may enter their credit card information and than decide to read the review - in which case their credit card information is sent to a malicious web server and stored for malicious uses.
+To an uneducated user, this is simply a link to a legitimate review on another website.
+The user may enter their credit card information and then decide to read the review - in which case their credit card information is sent to a malicious web server and stored for malicious uses.

 ----------